 Det.
 Scotty Valens would certainly justify.
 Although he was originally rougher in the earlier episodes, he still had plenty of Jerkass tendencies about him, such as having a Hair-Trigger Temper, not being afraid of resorting to violence when called for it, being confrontational with suspects—even the innocent ones—and mocking of some victims and their loved ones.
 One episode even had him snickering at the mere thought of a dead, overweight cold case victim being involved with a handsome man who had recently committed suicide over her (and he insulted the other victims of the killer as well, saying that none of the women striked him as a having more than one date).
 However, when he was finally confronted by the killer, one of the very average-looking women he kept insulting and called him out for being the shallow, unpleasable jerk that he and other men like him are, he wasn't laughing at all.

-Dexter: Sergeant James Doakes is an anti-social Jerkass with a penchant for violence, but a damn fine cop and a good person at the end of the day.
+Dexter: Sergeant James Doakes is a cold Jerkass with a penchant for violence, but a damn fine cop and a good person at the end of the day.

 Doctor Who: The Doctor is often sharp and blunt with people, and has been known to rub people the wrong way at times.
 When the Abzorbaloff in "Love & Monsters" accuses the Doctor of being "sweet" and "passionate", the Doctor agrees.
 However, he also adds "...don't ever mistake that for nice".
 (However, this rebuttal was somewhat part of a bluff.)
 The Doctor doesn't entirely fit this mold all the time, but he has been known to, especially in his first, sixth, ninth and twelfth incarnations.